-The public purpose for the Johnstons Creek Parklands Crown reserves is Public Recreation.
+The public purposes for the Johnstons Creek Parklands Crown reserves are Public Recreation, Access and Community Purposes.

 Current / existing use

 In accordance with Crown Lands requirements, the City of Sydney has established initial categorisations for the Johnstons Creek Parklands.
 The application of these categorisations is consistent with the way in which the Johnstons Creek Parklands are currently used and has been endorsed by Crown Lands and Council.